Griffith Evans (bacteriologist): Parasite of surra

 Griffith consulted Timothy Richards Lewis, who at the time was the Special Assistant to the Sanitary Commissioner in British India and who had discovered a trypanosome (later named Trypanosoma lewisi) of rats in 1878 (reported in 1879).
 He sent the infected puppy from which Lewis confirmed the presence of parasites in the blood similar to his discovery.
 However, Lewis disagreed on one aspect, as his trypanosmes were found in healthy rats, he objected to the idea that Griffith's parasites were the cause of surra.
 Griffith's experiments did not convince the medical community.
 Lewis and David Douglas Cunningham (Professor of Physiology in the Medical College, Calcutta, and Surgeon-General of India) officially declared that "no microbe found in the living blood of any animal was pathogenic."
 As reported in Nature, "Official opinion was strongly against him [Griffith]."

 Griffith's discovery was independently proved by J. H. Steel who reported the same parasites from transport mules in British Burma (now Myanmar) in 1885.
 The Punjab Military Department published Steel's and Griffith's reports showing the similarity of the parasites and the diseases.
-Steel believed that the pasasite was a type of spirochaete bacteria and named it Spirochaeta evansi, honouring the original discoverer.
+Steel believed that the parasite was a type of spirochaete bacteria and named it Spirochaeta evansi, honouring the original discoverer.
 After returning to England, Griffith continued the research with Edgar Crookshank at King's College London.
 Crookshank identified the parasite as a kind of protozoan with similarity to the protozoan parasite of fish (Haematomonas Mitrophanow, described in 1883) and renamed it as Haematonomas evansi, but quickly changed it to Trichomonas evansi.
 The correct description and the name Trypanosoma evansi were given by a French veterinarian J. Chauvrat in 1896.
 Surra then was established as the first trypanosome disease (trypanosomiasis).